-In conjunction with the mission of the Detroit Medical Center and Sinai-Grace Hospital, the Sinai-Grace School of Radiographic Technology is committed to the education and development of radiology students in order that they may fully participate in the highest quality health care services in a caring, efficient and professional manner.
+The Sinai-Grace Hospital School of Radiographic Technology is committed to the education and development of radiology students in order that they may fully participate in the highest quality health care services in a caring, efficient and professional manner.

 The education provided prepares the student to enter the job market in diagnostic imaging.
 The education also instills life long learning values and assists the student in achieving their personal, as well as professional, goals.